donschia/FetchXmlDetailsList/README.md

 ***
 ## Initial Setup

-1. If you don’t have Node.js installed, [install it from here](https://nodejs.org/en/)
+1. Ensure you have [Node.js](https://nodejs.org/en/) installed,

-2. Clone this repository
+2. Clone this repository.

 3. Navigate into the project directory in terminal.
    ```bash